seedhartha/kotorblender/README.md

 1. Disable rendering of walkmeshes in Outliner
 2. Set Render samples to a higher number, e.g. 1024, to reduce noise
 3. Enable Ambient Occlusion in World Properties and tweak Factor to improve contrast
-4. Tweak light radius and color (try copying color from vanilla lightmaps)
+4. Tweak light radii and color (try copying color from vanilla lightmaps)

 ### Editing Paths